What a National Blue Ribbon of Distinction Truly Means

 What is a National Blue Ribbon of Distinction?

-The award has been given out since 1982, evaluating student achievement with measurable characteristics that help identify not only the high achievers, but also those schools that have achieved despite difficult odds.
-The award is particularly focused on schools that have overcome hurdles like poverty, tight budgets and high teacher turnover to produce student achievement well beyond their means.
+The award has been given out since 1982, evaluating student achievement with measurable characteristics that help identify not only the high achievers but also those schools that have achieved despite difficult odds.
+The award focuses on schools that have overcome hurdles like poverty, tight budgets, and high teacher turnover to produce student achievement well beyond their means.

 Benefits of the National Blue Ribbon Program

-The National Blue Ribbon of Distinction serves a number of different purposes.
-First, it identifies the highest achieving schools in the country, using standards that correctly interpret student performance and improvement.
+The National Blue Ribbon of Distinction serves several different purposes.
+First, it identifies the highest-achieving schools in the country, using standards that correctly interpret student performance and improvement.
 Second, the program makes criteria available to all schools to help them evaluate their current quality status and find appropriate places for improvement.

 Eligibility for National Blue Ribbon Status for Public Schools

-• Exemplary High Performing Schools – To be eligible to be a high performing school, schools must score at the highest performance level on tests referenced by the national norms in the most recent year tested.
-This means that schools must rank in the top 15 percent of all schools on state assessments in both reading and mathematics.
+• Exemplary High Performing Schools – To be eligible to be a high-performing school, schools must score at the highest performance level on tests referenced by the national norms in the most recent year tested.
+This means that schools must rank in the top 15 percent of all schools on state assessments in reading and mathematics.
 Each subgroup of students at the school must also be in the top 40 percent in the state on state assessments.
-Additionally, high schools must have a graduation rate that ranks in the top 15 percent of all schools in their state in order to be considered a high performing school.
+Additionally, high schools must have a graduation rate that ranks in the top 15 percent of all schools in their state to be considered a high-performing school.

-• Exemplary Improving Schools – These schools are recognized for closing the achievement gap, most notably in terms of subgroup performance on state tests.
-Improving schools must demonstrate that subgroups have, over the last five years, shown greater improvement on math and reading scores than all tested students in the state.
-Schools must rank in the top 15 percent of schools in the state in terms of the improvement of subgroup performance.
-All subgroups in the school must additionally be in the top 40 percent of schools in the state in terms of reading and math performance.
-Graduation rates for high school subgroups must also be in the top 40 percent in the state for that subgroup in order to be eligible for this award.
+• Exemplary Improving Schools – These schools are recognized for closing the achievement gap, most notably in subgroup performance on state tests.
+Improving schools must demonstrate that subgroups have, over the last five years, shown more significant improvement in math and reading scores than all tested students in the state.
+Schools must rank in the top 15 percent of schools in the state in terms of improving subgroup performance.
+All subgroups in the school must additionally be in the top 40 percent of schools in the state regarding reading and math performance.
+Graduation rates for high school subgroups must also be in the top 40 percent in the state for that subgroup to be eligible for this award.

 Charter Schools and Private Schools Making the Grade

 Of the 236 public schools that received the National Blue Ribbon of Distinction in 2013, 12 were public charter schools.
-These institutions are governed by a private charter, but receive public money like any other public school.
+A private charter governs these institutions but receives public money like any other public school.
 Charter schools receive waivers from the public school district in exchange for promising to produce higher academic results.
-These schools are typically monitored for anywhere from three to five years to ensure they keep up their end of the bargain in terms of academic achievement.
+These schools are monitored for three to five years to ensure they keep up their end of the bargain regarding academic achievement.

-The 12 charter schools receiving the National Blue Ribbon of Distinction this year span the nation, from Delaware to Oklahoma, and Minnesota to Florida.
-Peter C. Groff, president and CEO of the National Alliance for Public Charter Schools said, "Public charter schools are among the nation's top schools, and the Alliance congratulates the educators and families who have worked to bring high-performing schools into their communities."
+The 12 charter schools receiving the National Blue Ribbon of Distinction this year the nation, from Delaware to Oklahoma and Minnesota to Florida.
+Peter C. Groff, president and CEO of the National Alliance for Public Charter Schools, said, "Public charter schools are among the nation's top schools, and the Alliance congratulates the educators and families who have worked to bring high-performing schools into their communities."

-Fifty private schools from across the nation were also recognized for this year’s National Blue Ribbon of Distinction.
+Fifty private schools nationwide were also recognized for this year’s National Blue Ribbon of Distinction.
 Private schools are held to a higher performance standard than public schools.
-Private schools must place in the top 15 percent in the nation on national tests of reading and mathematics, or if a state test is administered, the school must place in the top 15 percent in the state.
+Private schools must place in the top 15 percent in the nation on national tests of reading and mathematics, or if a state test is administered, the school must place in the top 15 percent.
 Subgroup performance must be similar to that for all students tested as well.
-Additionally, graduation rates at private high schools must be at least 95 percent in order to be nominated.
+Additionally, graduation rates at private high schools must be at least 95 percent to be nominated.

 Additional Resources [+]